Mermade/openapi-gui/README.md

 * JavaScript for editing option lists for Parameters marked as enumerated
 * Finish JavaScript for adding <del>Endpoints, Methods,</del> Parameters
 * Finish JavaScript for removing <del>Endpoint</del>, Methods, Parameters
+* Ability to reorder nodes
+* Add validation on form fields
 * When a method in the menu is clicked, make sure the parent endpoint is visible
+* Highlight selected Endpoint in the menu
+* Refactor JavaScript

 * <del>Update form formatting to reflect the hierarchy (endpoint -> methods -> parameters)</del>
 * <del>Add code to show/hide methods for an endpoint, and parameters for a method</del>
-* Add validation on form fields
-* Ability to reorder nodes
-* Refactor JavaScript (probably use backbone.js)